-The web app has recently been upgraded and now works in all marketplaces (including the UK) and not just the USA.
+The web app and plugin now works in all marketplaces (including the UK) and not just the USA.

 As the USA market is the most mature and competitive I think it makes sense to start your research there.
 If you find something that is selling well in the USA but isn’t yet for sale in the UK, it’s a fairly good bet that it will do well in the UK market.
 Chances are that the best products to sell on Amazon USA will also be the best products to sell on Amazon UK.

 The main thing to be careful about when comparing the two markets is using it to predict sales volume.
 I don’t know if this is true across the board, but I’ve found with my products items with similar sales rankings in the UK and the USA get about 4x less volume in the UK.

 Once you have your short-list of the best products to sell on Amazon that fit your criteria, you can start discussing with factories on Alibaba and doing all the other steps to starting an Amazon FBA business.